Why study Religious Studies?

 The department offers thesis and non-thesis M.A. options.
 The requirements for these are:

-1. 30 (thesis) or 33 (non-thesis) graduate credit hours, chosen in consultation with the student's advisor or the Graduate Director.
+1. 30 (thesis) or 33 (portfolio option) graduate credit hours, chosen in consultation with the student's advisor or the Graduate Director.
+At least 50% of the coursework for the master's degree must be at the 700 level or above.
 Coursework must include the following:

 (a) REL 701 Approaches to the Study of Religion (3 hrs)